Hwabyeong: Treatment

 Western doctors are more likely to diagnose it as a kind of stress or depression.
 The Diagnostic and Statistical Manual of Mental Disorders currently lists hwabyeong among its culture-bound illnesses.
-Outside of Korea, informally hwabyeong may be mistaken as a reference to a psychological profile marked by a short temper, or explosive, generally bellicose behavior.
-To the contrary, hwabyeong is a traditional psychological term used to refer to a condition characterized by passive suffering, is roughly comparable to depression, and is typically associated with older women.
-It is important that when diagnosing hwabyeong, the culture of the patient is well understood.
-Since hwabyeong can often be misdiagnosed as depression, the symptoms and culture need to be clearly and thoroughly looked into.
+Outside of Korea, hwabyeong may be mistaken as a reference to a psychological profile marked by a short temper, or explosive, generally bellicose behavior.
+To the contrary, hwabyeong is a traditional psychological term that used to refer to a condition characterized by passive suffering.
+It is roughly comparable to depression and is typically associated with older women.
+It is important that in diagnosing hwabyeong, the culture of the patient is well understood.
+Since hwabyeong can often be misdiagnosed as depression, the symptoms and the culture need to be clearly and thoroughly looked into.
 Once hwabyeong has been diagnosed, past treatments need to be reviewed.
-The treatments for the patient can then be a combination of pharmacological, and therapy-based interventions.
+Treatments for the patient may then be a combination of pharmacological and therapy-based interventions.

-The treatment methods used to combat hwabyeong include psychotherapy, drug treatment, family therapy, and community approaches.
+Treatment methods used to combat hwabyeong include psychotherapy, drug treatment, family therapy, and community approaches.
 To be more successful, psychiatrists might need to incorporate the teachings from traditional and religious healing methods or the use of han-puri, which is the sentiment of resolving, loosening, unraveling, and appeasing negative emotions with positive ones.
-One example of han-puri would be a mother who has suffered from poverty, less education, a violent husband, or a harsh mother-in-law, that can be solved many years later by the success of her son for which she had endured hardships and sacrifices.
+One example of han-puri would be a mother who has suffered from poverty, less education, a violent husband, or a harsh mother-in-law, which can be solved many years later by the success of her son for whom she had endured hardships and sacrifices.